cmagganas/convo-lingo-pipecat/README.md

 ## Understanding the Call Flow

 1. **Incoming Call**: User dials your Twilio number
+2. **Language Selection**: Twilio Call Flow prompts user to select their preferred language for learning (English, Spanish, German, Greek, or Japanese)
-2. **Webhook**: Twilio sends call data to your ngrok URL
+3. **Webhook**: Twilio sends call data to your ngrok URL
-3. **WebSocket**: Your server establishes real-time audio connection via Websocket and exchanges Media Streams with Twilio
+4. **WebSocket**: Your server establishes real-time audio connection via Websocket and exchanges Media Streams with Twilio
+5. **Language Processing**: The bot receives the selected language and configures ConvoLingo to focus on that language
-4. **Processing**: Audio flows through your Pipecat Pipeline
+6. **Processing**: Audio flows through your Pipecat Pipeline with language learning system prompts
-5. **Response**: Synthesized speech streams back to caller
+7. **Response**: ConvoLingo responds with language learning assistance in the selected language

+## Language Learning Features

+ConvoLingo is a comprehensive AI language learning assistant that helps students:

+### **Conversation Practice**
+- Engage in natural dialogue practice
+- Role-play real-world scenarios
+- Practice speaking with confidence

+### **Grammar Learning**
+- Get clear explanations of grammar rules
+- Practice grammar in context
+- Receive instant feedback on grammar usage

+### **Vocabulary Building**
+- Learn topic-specific vocabulary
+- Understand word usage and context
+- Practice new words in sentences

+### **Cultural Insights**
+- Learn about customs and traditions
+- Explore cultural nuances
+- Understand cultural context for language use

+## Supported Languages

+ConvoLingo supports learning in multiple languages:
+- **English**: Practice English conversation, grammar, and vocabulary
+- **Spanish**: Learn Spanish with cultural insights from Spanish-speaking countries
+- **German**: Master German grammar and vocabulary with cultural context
+- **Greek**: Explore Greek language and culture
+- **Japanese**: Learn Japanese with cultural understanding

+The language selection is passed from the Twilio Call Flow to ConvoLingo via the websocket URL parameters, allowing for personalized language learning experiences.

 ## Next Steps